easilyBaffled/points-streaks/README.md

 - [x] create redux slice sandbox for experiments [redux/toolkit sandbox](https://codesandbox.io/s/beautiful-merkle-tw0lo?file=/src/store.js)
 - [x] https://redux.js.org/understanding/history-and-design/middleware#the-final-approach
 - [x] https://redux-toolkit.js.org/api/getDefaultMiddleware
-- [x] can i tell when state has or will change in the middleware?
+- [x] can I tell when state has or will change in the middleware?
 - [x] how does the default middleware work?
 - [x] what if I only return the updated action
 - [x] sketch out `resolveDay` as a middleware that will serve as the director reading state, and dictating to each reducer what it will need to do